paulamanzur/PREDICT-Methodology/README.md

 ### Installation

 To get started you can either:
-- Directly download the file [Download File 1](./downloads/file1.zip)
+- Directly download the file [PREDICT Methodology Case Study.xlsx](PREDICT%20Methodology%20Case%20Study.xlsx)

 or